Norman Jaques: Member of Parliament

-Jaques met with American anti-Semitic leader Gerald L. K. Smith in 1947, and was quoted by the Montreal Gazette as saying that "Gerald Smith is truly a great Christian gentleman who has been cruelly maligned.
+Jaques met with American antisemitic leader Gerald L. K. Smith in 1947, and was quoted by the Montreal Gazette as saying that "Gerald Smith is truly a great Christian gentleman who has been cruelly maligned.
 He stands for Christian nationalism.
-But, of course, the Communists have smeared him as anti-semitic...
-Smith believes in America for the Americans and in the American way of life...
+But, of course, the Communists have smeared him as anti-semitic....
+Smith believes in America for the Americans and in the American way of life....
 I have tried to do the same with the Canadian way of life and Canadian freedom and I will keep right on trying".
 Jaques later retracted his support for Smith, and said that most of the quotations attributed to him by the Gazette were fabrications.
 He did, however, describe Smith as having "done more to expose communist plots that any other public man in the United States of America", and said that he would try to do the same in Canada.
 The Anti-Defamation League described Jaques as a "notorious anti-semite who has abused the privilege of entry into the United States by stirring up misunderstanding and tensions among racial and religious groups."

 Jaques was also an opponent of the Canadian Broadcasting Corporation, which he accused of promoting communism.

 Some other members of the Social Credit Party attempted to distance themselves from Jaques.
-Solon Earl Low, who became national party leader in 1944 and himself made anti-Semitic statements alleging a conspiracy of Jewish bankers, nevertheless said in private correspondence that Jaques "considered himself above party discipline and [...] absent[ed] himself from all caucuses".
+Solon Earl Low, who became national party leader in 1944 and himself made antisemitic statements alleging a conspiracy of Jewish bankers, nevertheless said in private correspondence that Jaques "considered himself above party discipline and [...] absent[ed] himself from all caucuses".
 Toward the end of his life, Jaques's writings were banned from the official Social Credit party journal.

 Jaques died of a heart attack in early 1949.